 Changes in albumin concentration can selective (affecting albumin only) or non-selective (affecting both albumin and globulins).
 Selective versus non-selective changes in albumin and globulins yields potential clues as to the mechanism and cause for these abnormal results, as outlined below (the A:G ratio can be used as a guide as to selective versus non-selective changes).

 Increased albumin concentration (hyperalbuminemia)

 The most common cause of this is dehydration or volume contraction secondary to fluid loss.

-- Artifact: Albumin is higher in heparinized plasma than serum (due to non-specificity of bromocresol green which also binds to globulins, including fibrinogen), however newer procedures have been developed to minimize this phenomenon.
+- Artifact: Albumin is higher in heparinized plasma than serum (due to non-specificity of bromocresol green which also binds to globulins, including fibrinogen [Stokol et al 2001]), however newer procedures have been optimized to minimize this phenomenon.

 - Physiologic: Hyperalbuminemia is a relative change seen with volume contraction secondary to fluid losses.
 Globulins may also increase in this situation, resulting in hyperproteinemia with no change in A:G ratio.
 However, globulins are frequently normal with volume contraction (low A:G), so the lack of hyperglobulinemia does not exclude dehydration or volume contraction as a cause of hyperalbuminemia.

 - Drugs: We have noted associations between corticosteroid administration and high albumin (and transferrin) concentrations in dogs (unpublished observations).